Faustina 2 - the boat

 - Rudder: GRP mouldings foam filled with integral 38mm (1'/z") marine grade stainless steel stock.
 Rudder tube with white metal bearings lubricated by remote greaser.

 - Teak laid.

 - Construction: Polyester resin with CSM, WR and 12mm balsa core.

-- Deck is bonded to hull with resin.
+- Deck is bonded to hull with resin and screws.
 Bulkheads bonded to deck and coachroof with CSM and resin.

 DECK FITTINGS & EQUIPMENT

 - Stemhead fitting in stainless steel with 2 x rollers.
 Pulpit and pushpit in stainless steel.

 - Stanchions, 685mm (27") in stainless steel with gateways port and starboard.